klutt/debug-small-c-programs/README.md

 It's likely that you came here from Stackoverflow or a similar site because you asked for debugging help.

-This document is heavily inspired from the blog post "How to debug small programs" which is amazing, but this document only focuses on C. So if you want to learn how to debug your C programs, this is for you.
+This document is heavily inspired from the blog post "How to debug small programs" by Eric Lippert which is amazing, but this document only focuses on C. So if you want to learn how to debug your C programs, this is for you.
 However, most of it is applicable to other languages too.

 ## Types of error